mnets/pymnet/doc/tutorial/nx.rst

 <pymnet.net.MultilayerNetwork at 0x7f5b550eaa10>
 >>> net.aspects
 0

+For the sake of reproducability in the next example, let's explicitly seed the ranom number generator here:

+>>> import random
+>>> random.seed(42)

 You can also pass Pymnet objects as arguments to NetworkX functions in a similar way.
 This is handy, for example, when analyzing monoplex structures of intra-layer networks of multiplex networks.
 For example, producing a multiplex network with three Erdos-Renyi intra-layer networks using Pymnet and calculating the number of connected components in each layer can be done with the following command: